MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Manage subscriptions

-After paying for Azure, Contoso needs to figure out how to manage Azure subscriptions.
+After paying for Azure, Contoso needs to determine how to manage Azure subscriptions.
 Because Contoso has an EA, there's no limit on the number of Azure subscriptions it can create.
 An Azure Enterprise Agreement enrollment defines how a company shapes and uses Azure services, and defines a core governance structure.

 As a first step, Contoso has defined a structure known as an *enterprise scaffold* for its enrollment.
-Contoso used the [Azure enterprise scaffold guidance](../../reference/azure-scaffold.md) to help understand and design a scaffold.
+Contoso used the [Azure enterprise scaffold guidance](../../resources/azure-scaffold.md) to help understand and design a scaffold.

 For now, Contoso has decided to use a functional approach to manage subscriptions: